cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 transaction to all the peers a node is connected to, except for the sender.
 In case transactions were received via RPC, they are broadcasted to all connected peers.
-While resilient to Byzantine attacks, this type of transaction gossiping is causing a lot of network traffic and nodes receiving duplicate transactions very frequently.
+While this approach provides resilience to Byzantine attacks and optimal transaction latency, it generates significant network traffic, with nodes receiving an exponential number of duplicate transactions.

 Benchmarks have also confirmed a large portion of the sent and received bytes by the network layer of a node is due to transaction gossiping.

-DOG is a protocol that aims to reduce the number of duplicate transactions received while maintaining the resilience to attacks.
+DOG is a protocol that aims to reduce the number of duplicate transactions received while maintaining the resilience to attacks and low transaction latency.

 ## Alternative Approaches